eclipse-edc/Samples/federated-catalog/fc-03-static-node-directory/README.md

 to obtain the list of TargetNodes.
 The crawler requests the DSP endpoints of the participants and stores the aggregated catalogs in a Federated Catalog Cache (FCC).
-In this example we are using the default implementation of an FCC, [InMemoryFederatedCatalogCache](https://github.com/eclipse-edc/FederatedCatalog/blob/main/core/federated-catalog-core/src/main/java/org/eclipse/edc/catalog/store/InMemoryFederatedCatalogCache.java).
+In this example we are using the in-memory implementation of an FCC.

 ## Run Federated Catalog with Node Resolver